joelchrono12/joelchrono12.ml/_posts/2021-02-27-my-school-workflow.md

 pandoc file.md -o file.pdf --filter pandoc-siteproc
 ```

- Finally, to add the desired formatting (APA in my case), I found a [website](https://editor.citationstyles.org/) that contains the .csl files that you need so pandoc can use its templates.
+ Finally, to add the desired formatting (APA in my case), I found a [website](https://editor.citationstyles.org/) that contains the .csl files that you need so Pandoc can use its templates.
 I just added `csl: /path/to/file.csl` to the YAML metadata

 ## Image sizing